esl/MongooseIM/doc/modules/mod_broadcast.md

 Backend used to store broadcast jobs and worker progress.

+!!!
+Warning
+    `mod_broadcast` relies on standard RDBMS auth API to retrieve the recipient count.
+If [user count estimation](../authentication-methods/rdbms.md#authrdbmsusers_number_estimate) is enabled, then the number of recipients per job may be inaccurate.
+This option is disabled by default.

 ## Broadcast job parameters and limits

 These are not configuration keys; they are **job parameters** provided when starting a broadcast (for example via GraphQL):